 Leave encashment is a process that allows salaried government and private sector employees to derive additional benefits from their accumulated, unused leaves.
 This practice ensures that employees are entitled to certain work benefits, including pay scale, tax deductions, and leaves, which are generally similar across both sectors.

 Besides salary and PF contributions, employers often provide additional incentives and allowances such as travel, food, and accommodation during an employee’s tenure.
-The organization may also offer insurance policies to cover health emergencies, with the option for employees to utilize the matured amount after retirement.
+The organization may also offer insurance policies to cover health emergencies, allowing employees to utilize the matured amount after retirement.

 One notable aspect of employee benefits is the ability to carry forward unused leaves from one year to the next.
 Should an employee choose not to utilize these accumulated leaves during a given year, they can later opt for leave encashment.
-In simple terms, leave encashment allows employees to receive monetary compensation for the untaken leaves.
+Simply put, leave encashment allows employees to receive monetary compensation for the untaken leaves.
 This process serves as an additional benefit for employees, providing financial flexibility and acknowledging the value of their accrued time off.

 Taxation and Leave Encashment